brvtalcake/FManC/README.md

 However, if you want to download a PDF documentation, it's [here](https://github.com/brvtalcake/libfmanc/raw/main/man/refman.pdf).
 For the HTML one, in local, just download the folder html in docs and open index.html in your favorite browser.
 ## ToDoList
-- [x] Secure the library and change the returned type of functions that might dysfunction, instead of just exiting the program (I think it's good enough now)
-- [x] Finish some function that I partially developped or just declared
 <!---
 - [ ] Adding features to develop my C "dialect", I would say (still don't really know how to call it and what extension I should use).
 Next things to implement should be :
 	- A function that translates declared mutators into the equivalent function stored in the program